caldi99/Computer-Vision-Project/README.md

 	- After, opening the notebook upload on the root of the colab enviroment (/content/ folder) the following files/folders :
 		- python_scripts/fine_tune_cnn.py (file)
 		- python_scripts/config/ (folder and its content)
-	- Moreover, execute all the code in the cells of the notebook *except the last one*
+	- Moreover, execute all the code in the cells of the notebook **except the last one**
 	- Finally a "model.h5" file will appear on the root of the colab enviroment, well, download such file

-Notice that, you can skip the training process and download immediatly the "model.h5" file, from : TODO LINK
+Notice that, you can skip the training process and download immediatly the "model.h5" file, from : https://drive.google.com/file/d/1vm2T1bqheUVgpB0QdJYq9mGdIplQ6f4H/view?usp=sharing

 ## Converting the .h5 into the model supported by OpenCV library